NicholasSieb/gametest/README.md

 TODO:

-Vector Lasers w/ collision
+Vector Lasers w/ collision - Done but can be improved, events upon collision still need implementation

 Add gesture or button for laser action

 Multiplayer

-Options
+Options - option system implemented but what options do we want besides sound, info

+Sound

 More detailed menu